nf-core/metatdenovo/docs/usage.md

 ## Filter/remove sequences from the samples (e.g. rRNA sequences with SILVA database)

-Metatdenovo can remove reads from the samples that matches specific sequences.
-By using BBMAP_BBduk module, it is possible to provide those sequences in fasta format.
+The pipeline can remove potential contaminants using the BBduk program.
-To add this function to the pipeline, just add the parameter `--sequence_filter sequence.fasta` to the command line or the `params.yml`file.
+Specify a fasta file, gzipped or not, with the --sequence_filter sequences.fasta parameter.
-You can check functionality and documentation of BBduk on the official [website](https://jgi.doe.gov/data-and-tools/software-tools/bbtools/bb-tools-user-guide/bbduk-guide/)
+For further documentation, see the [BBduk official website](https://jgi.doe.gov/data-and-tools/software-tools/bbtools/bb-tools-user-guide/bbduk-guide/).

 ## Digital normalization